MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 less('banana', 'apple')
 ```

-And return these results:
+And return the following results respectively:

-* First example: `true`
+* `true`
-* Second example: `false`
+* `false`

 <a name="lessOrEquals"></a>

 ### lessOrEquals

 Check whether the first value is less than or equal to the second value.
-Return true when the first value is less than or equal,
+Return `true` if the first value is less than or equal,
-or return false when the first value is more.
+or return `false` if the first value is more.

 ```
 lessOrEquals(<value>, <compareTo>)